Stan Swamy: A life dedicated to Adivasis | Law-Order

 Swamy , a Jesuit priest, who spent long years working among his beloved Advasis in this eastern Indian tribal state, died on Monday in Mumbai, hours before his appeal for bail in a case where he is ironically accused of being an `Urban Naxal' was to be heard.

+Bagicha, the NGO he helped found which filed the case on behalf of adivasi youths seeking their early release pointed out among other things that these undertials were languishing in prison even as sanction for their prosecution remained pending for three to four years.

+The case placed both Stan Swamy and Bagiacha in the crosshairs of police investigators who did not take kindly to this attempt at judicial intervention, his close associates said.

-In 2016, moved by the plight of Adivasi prisoners in Jharkhand, many of whom were falsely branded as `Naxalites, Swamy did a research on them titled 'Deprived of rights over natural resources, impoverished Adivasis get prison: a study of Undertrials in Jharkhand.'
-His study found that 97 per cent of undertrials interviewed said that allegations that they were linked to Maoists were false, and 96 per cent of them earned less than Rs 5,000 a month, underlining the fact the poorest and the most vulnerable in the state were the among the ones arrested under stringent anti-terror laws.
+In 2016, moved by the plight of Adivasi prisoners in Jharkhand, , Swamy had done a research on them titled 'Deprived of rights over natural resources, impoverished Adivasis get prison: a study of Undertrials in Jharkhand' and this was among papers submitted to the court.

 It also found that 31 per cent of undertrials and a little over a third of the convicts were tribals.
 The percentage of tribals in jail was far higher than their proportion of the population.

-His study coming after three decades of work among the tribals which focussed on their community, land and forest rights, was considered authoritative but also discomfited the powers that be.
+His study was considered authoritative but also discomfited the powers that be, as uncomfortabe issues were being raised.

-Swamy who was born in Tiruchirapalli in Tamil Nadu according to his friends, studied theology and did a Masters in Sociology at the University of Manila in the 1970s.
-Later he studied at Brussels where he struck up a friendship with Archbishop Holder Camara whose work among Brazils poor influenced him.

-He later worked as Director of the Jesuit-run Indian Social Institute at Bangalore from 1975 to 1986.
+Solomon claimed that the Pune police had raided and interrogated Stan in Bagaicha, his home in Ranchi twice once on 28 August 2018, and 12 June 2019, accusing him of having links with the Bhima Koregaon case.

+''According to Stan, during the interrogation police were trying to implicate him in false cases.
+The questioning by the police was motivated.
+He said 'it had everything to do to somehow establish that I am personally linked to extremist leftist forces, (and) that through me Bagaicha is also relating to some Maoists.
+Swamy said.
+I denied both these allegations in [the] strongest terms, Solomon said.

 Two days before NIA took him into custody in connection with the Bhima Koregaon case, the Jesuit priest claimed stringent laws such as UAPA were being misused to arrest tribals ''indiscriminately'' in a video message.